eagle-cooler/eagle-webdav/memory-bank/activeContext.md

 - **Testing**: WebDAV clients provide immediate feedback on protocol compliance

 ## Current Working State
-The plugin has been successfully refactored into a well-organized modular architecture.
-All core functionality remains intact and the build process confirms everything is working correctly.
-The WebDAV server is now much more maintainable and ready for future enhancements or testing.
+The plugin now provides a flattened folder browsing experience where ALL Eagle folders (regardless of their hierarchy in Eagle) are presented at the same level under the "Folders" container.
+This creates a simple, flat navigation structure that makes all folders easily accessible through WebDAV clients.
+Build successful and ready for testing with AirExplorer.